-Each of the 157 indicators selected from the 20 data sources corresponds to one of the subattributes or attributes of democracy developed for International IDEA's GSoD Indices.
-Table D.1 links a complete list of the indicators to the attributes and subattributes.
-Table D.2 presents information about the source for each indicator.
-Finally, Table D.3 summarizes the coverage and missing data for each indicator (see Annex D).
-There is an extensive discussion on the selection of indicators in Skaaning (2023), while detailed information on each of the indicators is available in Tufis and Hudson (2023).
+Each of the 154 indicators selected from the 22 data sources corresponds to one of the subattributes or attributes of democracy developed for International IDEA's GSoD Indices.
+Tables in Annex D detail the indicators used in each of the aggregated indices, the sources of these indicators, and the coverage and extent of missingness for each indicator (see Annex D).
+There is an extensive discussion on the selection of indicators in Skaaning and Hudson (2025), while detailed information on each of the indicators is available in Tufis and Hudson (2025).